MetaMask/metamask-docs/services/concepts/websockets.md

 :::info

-WebSocket support is currently in public beta for Arbitrum, Avalanche (C-Chain) and Optimism.
+WebSocket support is currently in public beta for Arbitrum, Avalanche (C-Chain), BNB, opBNB, and Optimism.

 :::